-- 4.11.5.1 In addition to the requirements in 4.11.3, the CAB shall follow all MSC Fisheries Certification Requirements (FCR) for: - a.
-Managing conditions that coincide with a fishery re-assessment date (i.e. the end of the 5-year fishery certification period). - b.
-Fishery conditions and associated corrective actions that extend beyond the 5-year certification period.
+- 4.11.5.1 In addition to the requirements in 4.11.3, the CAB shall follow the MSC Fisheries Certification Process (FCP) for: - a.
+Managing conditions that coincide with a fishery re-assessment date (i.e. the end of the 5-year fishery certification period). - Fishery conditions and associated corrective actions that extend beyond the 5-year certification period.